If you’re planning on backpacking Australia, then chances are that you’re going to end up staying in a few hostels.

 New South Wales

-This can make the choice daunting, as it’s hard to know where to stay in Sydney with so much choice.
+This can make the choice daunting.
+It’s hard to know where to stay in Sydney when there are over 30 hostels!
 Below are some of my recommendations for hostels that you should stay at in New South Wales!

 Visiting Bondi Beach is a dream for most people when they visit Australia.
 It certainly was for me!
 Well, if you want to explore Bondi 24/7 then what better way than by saying at Bondi Backpackers!